Written by Beatriz Arnillas.

 3. Articulate your 21st-Century Learning Leadership, Governance and Management Model

-When it comes to building and sustaining a learner centered learning environment, collaboration IS the secret sauce.
+Collaboration IS the secret sauce.
 That is, close collaboration between central office departments and schools.
 Look at the “T-PACK” Model graphic displayed below.
 How many people in our districts have all the knowledge and skills required for learner-centered, technology-enabled instruction?
 You got it!
 Central office departments and schools must collaborate closely to redesign decision-making and support processes together.
 This will ensure that we have all the talent, skills and knowledge required for the tasks around the table.
 Redesigning procurement processes is one of them, but not the only one!
 The teams will also have to collaborate in all the district processes we used to perform in silos.

 In the Houston Independent School District (HISD), the Curriculum, Instructional Technology, Ed Tech, IT Infrastructure/Operations, School Leadership and Communications departments collaborate daily to select academic and non-academic products, technology systems, programs to support/develop teachers, empower students and keep all stakeholders informed of progress.
 The days when each department decided things in isolation are over.
 It is really very simple: We need the expert opinions of all these teams to make wise decisions in this time of tremendous change.
 You might be asking yourself, what to do when these teams cannot reach consensus?
 Ah, that is when you escalate the issue to the C-suite.
 You guessed: the chiefs had better understand that they are in this together.
 We will either succeed or we will fail together.
 Students, schools, parents and communities don’t really care which department are providing what supports, but they all agree that they want an excellent education for their students.